rbadrinath/FCP/SCRIPT/06_looping.md

 # EXPRESSING REPEATED EXECUTION

 ## FOR
-  * LOOPING through a sequence of values
+  * Looping through a sequence of values
     * FOR
     * findmax\_list\_f.c

 ## WHILE and its variations
   * LOOPING through a condition
     * WHILE see findmax\_list\_w.c